Connect the dots between GitHub, Jira/Linear, and Slack

 Keep track of how often you're deploying — and how often the deployments are failing.

-Know what your engineering teams are working on and establish the right balance between roadmap work and other work.
+Know what your engineering teams are working on and establish the right balance between different types of work.

 Stay on top of the bugs your team is working on and the time it takes to fix them.